Annie Dillard: Religion

 After college Dillard says she became "spiritually promiscuous."
 Her first prose book, Pilgrim at Tinker Creek, makes references not only to Christ and the Bible, but also to Islam, and Judaism, Buddhism, and Inuit spirituality.
 Dillard for a while converted to Roman Catholicism around 1988.
 This was described in detail in a New York Times overview of her work in 1992.

-In 1994 she won the Campion Award, given to a Catholic writer every year by the editors of America.
+In 1994, she won the Campion Award, given to a Catholic writer every year by the editors of America.
 In her 1999 book, For the Time Being, she describes her abandonment of Christianity, describing the supposed absurdity of some Christian doctrines, while stating she still stays near Christianity, and continuing to valorize Catholic writer Teilhard de Chardin.
 Her personal website lists her religion as "none."

 Philanthropy

 Sales of Dillard's paintings benefit Partners in Health, a Boston-based nonprofit international health organization founded by Dr. Paul Farmer.
-Dillard's art is available on her website.